eliaquimdossantos/avd-inmet/README.md

 # Getting Started with Create React App

+## Description

+>Repository used to store the final project of the course Visual Analysis of Data (IMD1153) from UFRN (Federal University of Rio Grande do Norte)

+## Requeriments

+-Node.JS
-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts